Clinical & Applied Movement Sciences

 The Department of Clinical & Applied Movement Sciences prepares students for healthcare careers in prevention, evaluation, treatment, and rehabilitation of physical dysfunction and injury.
 All four programs require hands-on clinical experience opportunities along with professional experience (internship).
 Upon graduation, students are eligible to take licensure examinations or certification examinations in their specified field.

-The Department of Clinical & Applied Movement Sciences offers a challenging pathway to a career in the prevention, evaluation, treatment, and rehabilitation of injuries and conditions among patients and athletes.
-The Bachelor of Science (B.S.) in Athletic Training will prepare students for the Board of Certification Examination to become a Certified Athletic Trainer and a career at the secondary school, college and university, and professional athletic, clinic, hospital, industrial, and performing arts settings.
+The Department of Clinical & Applied Movement Sciences (CAMS) offers a Master of Science in Athletic Training (MSAT).
+This degree program offers a challenging pathway for post-baccalaureate students to pursue a career in the prevention, evaluation, treatment, and rehabilitation of injuries and conditions among patients and athletes.
+The MSAT program will prepare students for the Board of Certification Examination to become a Certified Athletic Trainer.
+The UNF MSAT program provides students the opportunity to gain valuable clinical experience in a variety of settings, including secondary school, college/university, professional, clinic, and industrial.

 The Department of Clinical & Applied Movement Sciences offers an undergraduate and graduate Exercise Science concentration.
 This concentration culminates in both Bachelor of Science in Health (BSH) and Master of Science in Health (MSH) degrees.
 The BSH concentration is in Exercise Science and the MSH concentration is in Exercise Science and Chronic Disease.
 Of major concern to society is the health and well being of its citizens.
 Our programs provide a curriculum that focus on exercise physiology, clinical exercise physiology, exercise epidemiology and research.
 Exercise Physiologists are health care professionals that utilize knowledge of the human body’s adaptive responses to exercise to address an individual’s health, fitness, or performance goals.
-Exercise Epidemiologists are advanced exercise practitioners and scientists that conduct original research examining the associations between physical activity, physical fitness and chronic diseases (e.g., obesity, metabolic syndrome).Exercise Science students who wish to continue their academic studies will benefit from a well-rounded curriculum designed to prepare students for admission into graduate (Masters and Doctorate) programs in Exercise Physiology or other Health Care professions.
-Our Exercise Science curriculum provides a strong foundation for students interested in the advanced degrees of Physical Therapy and Public Health.
-Other graduate programs that are of interest to Exercise Science students are: Epidemiology, Occupational Therapy, Chiropractic, Medicine, Physicians Assistant, Sports Psychology, and Pharmacy.
+Exercise Epidemiologists are advanced exercise practitioners and scientists that conduct original research examining the associations between physical activity, physical fitness and chronic diseases (e.g., obesity, metabolic syndrome).